 I believe fusion music is an opportunity for Carnatic music to expand and meld with other cultures.
 My teacher, Dr. Rohan Krishnamurthy, has taught me the extremely complex intricacies of both Carnatic and fusion music, in which I have further developed one of my passions.
-I am 16 years old and a sophomore at Wellesley High School.
 I began Mridangam at the age of 6 with Sri Mali Santhanakrishnan.
-For the last 5 years, I have been attending advanced training with Dr. Rohan Krishnamurthy.
+I have been attending advanced training with Dr. Rohan Krishnamurthy.
 Aside from Mridangam, I also enjoy Western music.
-I'm currently learning to compose at Rivers School Conservatory.
 My other interests are crew and the drum set.

 The true test and the beauty of this art form is when you are able to accompany live performers and improvise on the spot.
 My first encounter was accompanying my sister, who is a trained Classical Bharatanatyam dancer.
 It was a delight playing for her at the Sri Kalikambal Shiva Temple.
 For the past two years, I have performed in the dance production of Sruthilayalu's Utsavams.
 Working with Prafulla Velury during those times has been an astounding learning experience of the Kuchipudi dance style.
 I love working with all styles of singers and dancers.
 I look forward to new opportunities to perform, collaborating with other artists, and opening people's eyes and ears to this art form.